Summary

 Alfa Romeo Giulietta | Citroën C4 Cactus | Fiat 500L | Fiat Tipo | Ford Focus | Honda Civic | Hyundai i30 | Kia Ceed | Mazda 3 | Peugeot 308 | Renault Megane | SEAT Leon | Skoda Fabia Estate | Toyota Corolla | Vauxhall Astra | Volkswagen Golf

-Buy a new or used Mini Clubman
+Buy a Mini Clubman

-Finding your next car is easy at Motorpoint.
+Find your next used car with Motors.
 Find out more

-Lease a new Mini Clubman
+Subscribe to a Mini Clubman

 If you’re interested in a car subscription, The Car Expert’s partners can help (PS: What’s a car subscription?)